Mossaka/hello-wasi-http-go/README.md

 [here]: https://component-model.bytecodealliance.org/language-support.html

-Then, [install `wit-bindgen-cli`](https://github.com/bytecodealliance/wit-bindgen) rev 1af7e87066854894ab140d2a630a0bc23c8b126f (will update this when a new version is released) with `cargo install wit-bindgen-cli --git https://github.com/bytecodealliance/wit-bindgen --rev 1af7e87066854894ab140d2a630a0bc23c8b126f`, which is a tool for generating Go bindings for WIT interfaces.
+Then, [install `wit-bindgen-cli@0.16.0`](https://github.com/bytecodealliance/wit-bindgen) with `cargo install wit-bindgen-cli@0.16.0`, which is a tool for generating Go bindings for WIT interfaces.

 Lastly, [install `wasm-tools`](https://github.com/bytecodealliance/wasm-tools/releases/) version 1.0.48, which is a tool for building Wasm components.